Questions About Sexism During Job Interviews & How To Answer Them

 - What is more important to you, your career progression or marriage with children?

-If you are asked sexist questions during the interview and they don’t sound like a test, it’s time to think whether such a company is a good fit for you.
-The fact is, if the person interviewing you believes that it’s normal to ask the questions like ‘Why does such a beautiful lady apply as a hardware engineer?’ the company policy probably doesn’t see nothing wrong in the issues of sexism.
-In this case, it’s better to update your resume and look for a job elsewhere. - Follow the interview etiquette
+If you hear sexist questions during the interview and they don't sound like a test, think whether such a company is a good fit for you.
+If the person interviewing you believes that it's normal to ask ‘Why does such a beautiful young lady wants to work as a hardware engineer?' the company policy probably doesn't see nothing wrong in the issues of sexism.
+In this case, it's better to update your resume and look for a job elsewhere.

 Unfortunately, the sexist questions during the job interviews aren't a rare situation.
 However, you can handle these situations with dignity and confidence and try to keep the conversation professional with no personal matters discussed.
 Also, don't forget that you don't have to answer sexist questions of any kind and if the person's behavior is totally inappropriate, you can report the sexual harassment.